conterra/mapapps-basemap-fader/README.md

 # Basemap Fader Bundle
 The Basemap Fader Bundle is a new Widget that allows you to fade two basemap into eacht other.

+If you are using map.apps 3 see https://github.com/conterra/mapapps-basemap-fader/tree/3.x

 Sample App
 ------------------
 https://demos.conterra.de/mapapps/resources/apps/downloads_basemapfader4/index.html